Smart Recovery Guidelines

 Re-Play Your Training or Match

 After your practice or match session, it is important to Re-Play your critical and important points.
-Make note of both the negative and positive aspects of your game.
+Make a note of both the negative and positive aspects of your game.
 Work on the negative ones and then focus on the positive ones.
 Do not let the negative ones affect you as it is time to move on and look at the positive aspects of your game.
 Start a training diary and take short notes on what you practiced, what went well, what was critical, and what you have to work on in the next few days or weeks.
 You can only improve your game if you recognize your weaknesses, work on them and stick to your strengths.

 After or between practice sessions and matches, give the body's systems a chance to relax.
 This will help you regain your physical and mental strength to train or compete at a high level again.
 It allows you to recharge the batteries or refill the tank.
-The most natural way to relax physically and mentally is to sleep but that is not always possible.
-There are a lot of different ways to relax and everybody has individual preferences.
-It is best to combine a couple of the favourite relaxation techniques and get into a personal routine.
+The most natural way to relax physically and mentally is to sleep, but that is not always possible.
+There are a lot of different ways to relax, and everybody has individual preferences.
+It is best to combine a couple of relaxation techniques and get into a personal routine.

 Regain Muscle Length

-Do perform static and facilitated stretches to optimize muscle and tendon length post training.
+Perform static and facilitated stretches to optimize muscle and tendon length post-training.
 Try stretching in the pool or hot tub.

 Try one or more of the following recovery techniques.
 Alternate stimulation with hot/cold makes you feel perky and pepped up and helps wash out waste products and metabolites and brings oxygen to the fatigued muscles.